This page will help you understand Nevada alcohol laws. This could avoid expensive fines or even jail. Not to mention time and embarrassment.

 A. Selling Alcohol

 Licensed businesses may sell beer, wine, and distilled spirits 24/7.
-Spirits are vodka, rum, tequila, bourbon, scotch, etc. Thus, grocery and convenience stores generally sell beer, wine, and spirits.
-In addition, some package stores offer drive-through service.
+Spirits are vodka, rum, tequila, bourbon, scotch, whiskey, etc. Thus, grocery and convenience stores generally sell beer, wine, and spirits.
+Also, some package stores offer drive-through service.

 It’s a violation of Nevada alcohol laws to sell alcohol to anyone under age 21.
 The punishment is jail for up to six months and/or fines up to $1,000.
 Selling alcohol through the internet to anyone under 21 carries a $500 fine.